-The Protein Kinase Erk2 Shares Specific Features of the Cdc37/B-Raf Interaction-We finally wanted to know whether other kinases are able to interact with CeCdc37 in a manner similar to B-Raf (47).
-To this end, we utilized the labeled CeCdc37 in analytical ultracentrifugation experiments and supplemented the mitogen-activated protein kinase Erk2 (Fig. 8A).
-Similar to B-Raf, we could observe a peak shift to higher $s{20,w}$ values (complex peak at 4.8 \pm 0.4 S), showing the potential of CeCdc37 to interact also with Erk2.
+The protein kinase Erk2 shares specific features of the Cdc37-B-Raf interaction. - We finally wanted to know, whether other kinases are able to interact with CeCdc37 in a manner similar to B-Raf (47).
+To this end we utilized the labeled \CeCdc37 in analytical ultracentrifugation experiments and supplemented the MAP kinase Erk2 (Figure 8A).
+Similar to B-Raf, we could observe a peak shift to higher s20,w values (complex peak at $4.8 \pm 0.4$ S), showing the potential of \CeCdc37 to interact also with Erk2.
 We tested the specificity of these interactions by competition experiments.
-After addition of hCdc37, the complex of CeCdc37 and Erk2 is reduced but still apparent, indicating that the efficiency of complex formation is reduced compared with the B-Raf kinase (Fig. 8A).
+After addition of hCdc37, the complex of \CeCdc37 and Erk2 is reduced, but still apparent, indicating that the efficiency of complex formation is reduced compared to the B-Raf kinase.
+(Figure 8A).
 We also included ATP in these sedimentation experiments.
-Indeed, the ability of Erk2 to form complexes with CeCdc37 is markedly reduced in the presence of the nucleotide, showing that this feature of the interaction is conserved between B-Raf and Erk2 (Fig. 8A).
-We further wanted to know whether N- and C-terminal fragments of hCdc37 can compete against the CeCdc37·Erk2 complexes (Fig. 8B).
-Here, in contrast to previous experiments with B-Raf, we do not observe significant competition with either deletion fragment, suggesting that for this kinase the interaction requires both the N-terminal and C-terminal parts of hCdc37.
-Despite these differences in the interaction mode with Cdc37, we could still observe a ternary Hsp90•Cdc37•Erk2 complex at 7.3 \pm 0.3 S compared with the binary Cdc37·Hsp90 complex, which sediments at $6.8 \pm 0.3 \text{ S}$ (Fig. 8C).
-These observations point to a chaperone assembly that is conserved also for Erk2 but apparently with distinct features that appear to depend on specific characteristics of the kinase.
+Indeed, the ability of Erk2 to form complexes with \CeCdc37 is markedly reduced in the presence of the nucleotide showing that this feature of the interaction is conserved between B-Raf and Erk2 (Figure 8A).
+We further wanted to know whether N- and C-terminal fragments of hCdc37 can compete against the \CeCdc37-Erk2 complexes (Figure 8B).
+Here, in contrast to previous experiments with B-Raf we do not observe significant competition with either deletion fragment, suggesting that for this kinase, the interaction requires both, the N-terminal and C-terminal parts of hCdc37.
+Despite these differences in the interaction mode with Cdc37, we could still observe a ternary Hsp90-Cdc37-Erk2 complex at $7.3 \pm 0.3$ S compared to the binary Cdc37-Hsp90 complex, which sediments with $6.8 \pm 0.3$ S (Figure 8C).
+These observations point to a chaperone assembly, which is conserved also for Erk2, but apparently with distinct features, which appear to depend on specific characteristics of the kinase.